ZHCSOFT/Linux-Initialize-and-Setting/General_Linux/PortAudio_with_Util_headers.md

-Sometimes we should use additional utilties of PortAudio via `libportaudio.so.2` shared library file, like
+Sometimes we should use additional utilties of PortAudio via `libportaudio.so.2` shared library file for C++ projects, like

 `portaudio/src/commom/pa_util.h`
 ```